 I kept trying to force myself into monogamy (emotional and physical) before I would realize that I needed and wanted more emotional connections and then I would move back to polyamory.
 Physical monogamy is moderately easy for me.
 Emotional monogamy is 10/10 hard for me.
 This yo-yo between my desires for physical monogamy and emotional polyamory filled me with guilt and anxiety about what the fuck I was doing.
 Maybe I just didn’t know how to have a full and fulfilling platonic relationship (false, I do know how to have those; I have lots.)
 So I kept thinking, what the fuck am I?

 Because herein lies the dilemma with being a married polyamorous woman: The only men who are willing to date a married woman are not exactly good men.
 Rod hid me and made me the other woman without my knowledge.
 Harrison said we were never in a relationship because he never wanted to admit he had a sexual relationship with a married woman, even if she was sexually monogamous with him.
-Harrison would have preferred to hide me like Rod did to protect himself from social persecution (I’m guessing here; we don’t speak so I can’t ask him, nor do I want to know his reasons for social cowardice while reaping the rewards behind closed doors).
+Harrison would have preferred to hide me like Rod did to protect himself from social persecution (I’m guessing here; we don’t speak so I can’t ask him, nor do I want to know his reasons for social cowardice while reaping the rewards behind closed doors, plus he would need to be honest with himself).
 And I would constantly have a myriad of men come to me expecting to fill some sort of emotional void they had in their relationship, but of course they wouldn’t tell their wives or girlfriends.

 So am I monogamous?
 Am I polyamorous?
 All I know is that I don’t have the emotional bandwidth to know or care right now.
 Obviously I’m hurt.
 I made a drastic shift in my perception towards monogamy with Harrison as the tipping point.
 But I want to be alone and be left alone.
 Relationships should be based on respect, understanding, fun, open communication, and trust.
 I have no trust, so I have no right to be in a romantic relationship.